-TAFE (External Delivery of Vocational Education Training (EVET) Attendance)
+TAFE (External Delivery of Vocational Education Training (TVET) Attendance)

 TAFE has strict rules regarding attendance to courses.
-Students will be putting their Higher School Certificate at great risk if they do not meet TAFE course requirements.
+Students will be putting their Higher School Certificate in jeopardy if they do not meet TAFE course requirements.

-A student's attendance at a TAFE course WILL affect their Higher School Certificate.
-The Careers Adviser, Mrs K.Tyler, coordinates all TAFE applications.
+A student's attendance at a TAFE course will affect their Higher School Certificate.
+The Careers Adviser coordinates all TAFE applications.
 Students must:

 - attend all TAFE classes.
 TAFE classes take priority over everything else.
 This includes examinations, assessment tasks, excursions etc. Where clashes occur, it is the responsibility of the student to make alternate arrangements with their subject teacher.
-If problems are not resolved, see the Careers Adviser; - complete all set assignments; - complete work placement where relevant; - attend all meetings, as they are called. - behave in an appropriate manner, while on public transport and at TAFE; - have their attendance card signed every week by the TAFE teacher.
-This will be the student's record of attendance; and - scan out at the front office each week when leaving for TAFE.
+If problems are not resolved, see the Careers Adviser - complete all set assignments - complete work placement where relevant - attend all meetings - behave in an appropriate manner, while on public transport and at TAFE - have their attendance card signed every week by the TAFE teacher.
+This will be the student's record of attendance - scan out at the front office each week when leaving for TAFE